NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 This runs ``lronac2isis``, ``lronaccal``, ``lronacecho``, ``spiceinit``, ``noproj``, and ``handmos`` to create a stitched unprojected image for each observation.
-In this example we don't map-project the images as ASP can usually get good results.
+In this example we don't mapproject the images as ASP can usually get good results.
 More aggressive terrain might require an additional ``cam2map4stereo.py`` step.